decred/decred-release/README.md

 The steps to verify the binaries are as follows:

-1. Download the file manifest (manifest-dcrinstall-vX.X.X.txt), the signature for the file manifest (manifest-dcrinstall-vX.X.X.txt.asc), and the installer for your OS from [here](https://github.com/decred/decred-release/releases).
+1. Download the file manifest (dcrinstall-vX.X.X-manifest.txt), the signature for the file manifest (dcrinstall-vX.X.X-manifest.txt.asc), and the installer for your OS from [here](https://github.com/decred/decred-release/releases).
 2. Obtain the SHA256 value for the installer for your OS and check that it matches the value in the file manifest, e.g. for 64-bit Linux

    ```
-   $ sha256sum dcrinstall-linux-amd64-v0.3.0
+   $ sha256sum dcrinstall-linux-amd64-v1.5.1
-   a53004599daeab51c0e86af026748b7aa55ff9e5d4844bef3b7d8ccf8a5d72a9  dcrinstall-linux-amd64-v0.3.0
+   a53004599daeab51c0e86af026748b7aa55ff9e5d4844bef3b7d8ccf8a5d72a9  dcrinstall-linux-amd64-v1.5.1
    ```

 3. Import the Decred Release Signing Key in GnuPG.